Borko Stefanović

 Borko Stefanović (born 5 February 1974 as Borislav Stefanović) is a Serbian politician who was the leader of the Levica Srbije political party.
-Prior to founding Levica Srbije, he was active in the Democratic Party in Serbia, with whom he engaged in a high-profile split in the summer of 2015.
+Prior to founding Levica Srbije, he was active in the Democratic Party, with whom he engaged in a high-profile split in the summer of 2015.
 He was one of Serbia's representatives during the Belgrade-Pristina negotiations.
 He was the political director of Ministry of Foreign Affairs and former chief of staff for Serbian Foreign Minister Vuk Jeremić.

 Early life

 Stefanović was born in Novi Sad, Vojvodina, SFR Yugoslavia in 1974.
 He graduated from high school in Sremski Karlovci before enrolling in the University of Novi Sad Faculty of Law, where he graduated in 1999.
 Stefanović played bass guitar in a punk rock band called 'Generacija bez budućnosti' (Generation without a Future), which last performed in 2011.

 Political career

 Stefanović first became politically involved in 1999, when he joined the Citizens' Alliance (known in Serbian as GSS, the acronym for Građanski savez Srbije), an anti-nationalist party.
 He left the party in 2001, after which he had no party affiliation for two years.